jeroendonkers/bao/README.md

 Bao is really an interesting and challenging board game.
 It deserves to be more kmown and played.
 The rules of the computer-version of the game are specified under de folder "rules"

+In folder "executable" you can find the runtime executable as compiled in 2003.
+It still seems to run.
+Please adjust the search depth in the advanced submenu from 64 to a lower value if the computer respons is too slow.

 Jeroen Donkers